 Stay in Safe Territory

 If choosing colors isn’t one of your specialties, don’t be overly ambitious.
-Keep it simple, choose one to three coordinating colors and consistently use them across your design.
-A little color can go a long way.
+Keep it simple, choose one to three coordinating colors and use them systematically across your design.
+A little color when used consistently can make a world of difference.

 There is so much to learn about color.
 Enough to warrant a deep dive into true expert territory.
-However, for us expert amateurs out there- a little bit can go a long way.
+However, for us expert amateurs out there—a little bit can go a long way.
 Do you have workarounds for using color to design beautiful digital products?
-I’d love to hear about them…
+I’d love to hear about it…

 Thanks for Reading